F-Stack/f-stack/README.md

 # F-Stack
-Because of too many references of third libraries, we need to review and then open it on 2017-04-23.
+Since the F-Stack project involves a large number of third party code, there are many open source licenses, copyrights need to be reviewed.
+So, the project is closed temporarily, and when this work is completed, we will reopen the project in about April 24th.